jucordero/DIY_Cyclecomputer/Case/README.md

 # Case

 The case was created using Fusion 360.
-It is made up of 5 bodies:
+It is made up 5 bodies:

 1. Main case
 2. Back lid